amico24/insta-wp-plugin/README.md

 ## Instructions for Use:
 1. Download files and store in plugin directory in the wordpress folder: `...\wordpress\wp-content\plugins`

-2. Set up a facebook app with Instagram Graph API product
+2. Set up a business facebook app with Instagram Graph API product

    I'm not sure if Facebook Login is needed here but if you can't get the permissiosn needed in step 4 then you should probably add it